 Community Open House

-Please join us at the open house where you will have an opportunity to review and provide input on draft streetscape design concepts for Boones Ferry Road between SW 5th Street and SW Bailey Street as part of the 5th to Kinsman Road Extension Project.
-Informational displays showing the initial design plans for 5th Street to Kinsman Road will also be available for review and comment.
+Please join us at the open house where you will have an opportunity to review and provide input on the draft streetscape design for Boones Ferry Road between SW 5th Street and SW Bailey Street.
+Informational displays showing the proposed design plans for 5th Street to Kinsman Road will also be available for review and comment.
 The draft designs being presented are based on input received from community members at two previous meetings held this summer.
 Following this meeting, the design plans will be finalized and the project team will begin preparation of construction documents.

 In December, 2016, the City Council adopted SW 5th Street as the preferred alignment for the Boones Ferry to Brown Road Corridor Connector.
 This map shows the preliminary plans for the 5th Street to Kinsman Road Roadway Extension, and the portion of Boones Ferry Road that is anticipated to be modified as part of this project.